isabella232/help-7/gitbook/cmp/flexsave/aws.md

 # FlexSave for AWS

-FlexSave is your cloud co-pilot, dynamically maximizing your cloud-compute discounts for [Amazon Web Services](https://aws.amazon.com) (AWS) without any of the risks or limitations of long-term use commitments.
+FlexSave is your cloud co-pilot, dynamically maximizing your cloud-compute discounts for [Amazon Web Services][aws] (AWS) without any of the risks or limitations of long-term use commitments.

-In most cases, save [the equivalent of a 1-year commitment discount](overview.md#how-much-can-i-save-with-flexsave-for-amazon-web-services) on your cloud-compute spend with on-demand access to DoiT International's wholesale inventory of AWS [Savings Plans](https://https/aws.amazon.com/savingsplans/) (SPs) and AWS [EC2 Reserved Instances](https://https/aws.amazon.com/ec2/pricing/reserved-instances/) (RIs).
+In most cases, save [the equivalent of a 1-year commitment discount](overview.md#how-much-can-i-save) on your cloud-compute spend with on-demand access to DoiT International's wholesale inventory of AWS [Savings Plans][sps] (SPs) and AWS [EC2 Reserved Instances][ris] (RIs).

 {% hint style="info" %}
 See also: